Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Graded and equivariant categories

-We will now give a brief outline of the proof.
-The first step is to prove (in Corollary \ref{corollary:aunique}, using Proposition \ref{proposition:2vers1}) that the order-$0$ parts $(A,\mu_0)$ and $(A,\eta_0)$ are related by a formal diffeomorphism.
+We will now give a brief outline of the remainder of the proof of Theorem \ref{theorem2:2typea}.
+The first step is to prove (in Corollary \ref{corollary2:aunique}, using Proposition \ref{proposition2:2vers1}) that the order-$0$ parts $(A,\mu_0)$ and $(A,\eta_0)$ are related by a formal diffeomorphism.
 The classification of the order-$0$ part is governed by the Hochschild cohomology $HH^*_{\bm{G}}(A)$, which is determined via the HKR isomorphism.
 We thereafter denote by $\mathcal{A} \cong (A,\mu_0)$ this (unique up to formal diffeomorphism) order-$0$ part.

 We then study deformations of $\mathcal{A}$ over $R$.
 The classification of such deformations is governed by the Hochschild cohomology $HH^*_{\bm{G}}(\mathcal{A}, \mathcal{A} \otimes R)$, which is also determined from the HKR isomorphism, via a spectral sequence.
-We apply Proposition \ref{proposition:2vershard} to show that such deformations are unique up to $A_{\infty}$ quasi-isomorphism and the action of $\mathrm{Aut}(R)^H$.
+We apply Proposition \ref{proposition2:2vershard} to show that such deformations are unique up to $A_{\infty}$ quasi-isomorphism and the action of $\mathrm{Aut}(R)^H$.

 Now let us begin.
 We first explain how to use the HKR isomorphism to calculate $HH^*_{c,\bm{G}}(A)$, and more generally $HH^*_{\bm{G}}(A,A \otimes R_a)$.
 Taking gradings into account, the HKR isomorphism tell us that